chrisgoose/GettingAndCleaningDataCourseProject/README.md

 6. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The end result is shown in the file `tidyData.csv`.
+The end result is shown in the file `tidyData.txt`.